-Lygouras, John N. and Pachidis, Theodore and Tarchanidis, Kostas N. and Kodogiannis, Vassilis (2008) Adaptive high-performance velocity evaluation based on a high resolution time-to-digital converter.
+Lygouras, John N., Pachidis, Theodore, Tarchanidis, Kostas N. and Kodogiannis, Vassilis (2008) Adaptive high-performance velocity evaluation based on a high resolution time-to-digital converter.
 IEEE Transactions on Instrumentation and Measurement, 57 (9). pp. 2035-2043.
 ISSN 0018-9456

 In this paper, an improved method is presented to derive the velocity information in a pulse-number measurement/time-duration-type digital tachometer by processing its pulse train.
 The method incorporates encoder pulse counting and very accurate time measurement.
 The velocity sampling interval is not constant but is continuously modified.
 An adaptive algorithm provides a wide-range velocity evaluation with very good accuracy.
 The adaptation of the next sampling period, according to the instant velocity, results in better response times at low speeds and a very high accuracy at medium and high speeds.
 Compared to currently known methods, the time measurement resolution and, consequently, the velocity accuracy is improved by using the proposed method due to the inclusion of high-resolution time-to-digital converters in the design.
 The proposed configuration can be implemented in specific hardware by using field-programmable gate arrays (FPGAs), thus saving the computational power of the digital signal processor that supervises the system for higher level control tasks.

-|Research Community:||University of Westminster > Electronics and Computer Science, School of|
+|Subjects:||University of Westminster > Science and Technology > Electronics and Computer Science, School of (No longer in use)|

-|Deposited On:||05 Mar 2007|
+|Date Deposited:||05 Mar 2007|

 |Last Modified:||11 Aug 2010 14:31|

 |Edit Item (Repository staff only)|